hebelsan/CelestialCalculator/README.md

 # CelestialCalculator
-Calculate the position of a star at a given time and position.
+Attempt to calculate the relative position of a star given a person's time and position.